Overview

 <CustomComponent id="c1" color="blue">

-<div>first child</div>
+<div>First child</div>

-<div>second child</div>
+<div>Second child</div>

 </CustomComponent>

-This behaviour is more similar to other JSX frameworks.
+This behavior is more similar to other JSX frameworks.
 You can also just use a normal function instead of blankTemplate (the blankTemplate is just a wrapper around a component function with some additional type features).

 Keep in mind that UIX always returns the children property as an array, even if just a single child was provided in JSX.